getreu/tp-note/docs/source/tpnote--manpage.md

 * '`[tmpl] sync_filename`' (no corresponding content template)

 As the name suggests, the role of a filename template is to determine the filename of the new note.
-This is done by evaluating (deserialising) it's YAML header.
+This is done by evaluating (deserializing) it's YAML header.
 The values of the note's YAML header fields are can be accessed in filename templates through various '`{{ fm_<key> }}`' dynamically created template variables.
 For example the value of the YAML header field '`title:`'